PRocha0503/Planeacion-de-sistemas-de-software/SRS.md

 This document is divided into 5 sections.
 The first section is the introduction, which will explain the purpose of the document, the scope of the project, and the definitions, acronyms and abbreviations that will be used throughout the document.
 The second section will be the product overview, which will explain the context and origin of the product being specified in this SRS.
 The third section will be the requirements, which will explain the functional, non-functional, and design requirements of the product.
 The fourth section will be the verification, which will explain the verification and validation of the product.

-The rest of the document will explain the various elements that define how the application is expected to work based on the user characteristics ( vendors and customers), the specific needs of the product owner, as well as the Arquitecture proposal.
+The rest of the document will explain the various elements that define how the application is expected to work based on the user characteristics ( vendors and customers), the specific needs of the product owner, as well as the architecture proposal.

 ## 2. Product Overview